How to Become a Cybersecurity Analyst

 What do security analysts do?

-Keeping tabs on a business or individual's security and monitoring access.
-Analysts can operate as a systems administrator to evaluate what’s going on throughout a company’s systems.
+- Keeping tabs on a business or individual’s security and monitoring access.
+Analysts can operate as systems administrators to evaluate what’s going on throughout a company’s systems.

-Preventing breaches.
-An analyst is an information systems auditor, examining security architecture, security clearances, and more.
+- Preventing breaches.
+An analyst is an information systems auditor, examines security architecture, security clearances, and more.

-Running security assessments.
-Threat intel analysts are often analyzing data vulnerabilities and run a wide variety of risk analysis to keep an eye on impending threats.
+- Running security assessments.
+Threat intel analysts are often analyzing data vulnerabilities and run a wide variety of risk analyses to keep an eye on impending threats.

-Most of the time, a cyber security analyst is looking for flaws in computer and information networks to protect a company's programs, applications, security systems, personal information, and more.
-They also do a lot of research and reporting given how often hacking and cyber security changes.
+Most of the time, a cybersecurity analyst is looking for flaws in computer and information networks to protect a company’s programs, applications, security systems, personal information, and more.
+They also do a lot of research and reporting given how often hacking and cybersecurity change.